PCOS and Blood Sugar/Insulin Tests

-Abnormalities of blood sugar (serum glucose) and insulin are quite common in polycystic ovarian syndrome.
+Abnormalities of blood sugar (serum glucose) and insulin are quite common in PCOS.
 There are several rather common blood tests to assess blood sugar status and the possibility of insulin resistance.

 Your first step is to consult with your physician as to which lab tests are most appropriate for you.